 The benefits to our Teacher Education Pathways:

-- Expertise in the content you’ll teach: By majoring in one of the subjects that you’ll teach, you’ll be prepared as an engaging and resourceful educator.
+- Expertise in the content you’ll teach: By studying the content areas that you’ll teach, you’ll be prepared as an engaging and resourceful educator.

 - Experience in the classroom: You’ll gain more classroom experience here than any other teacher preparation program in the state of Maine.
 Field experience begins with classroom observation during your first year and continues during your second and third years.
 Your final year includes a year-long student teaching internship.

-- Expanded career options: By majoring in a subject area that you’ll teach, you’ll be qualified for a wider range of employment opportunities upon graduation, including careers within and outside the field of education.
+- Expanded career options: You’ll be qualified for a wide range of employment opportunities upon graduation, including careers within and outside the field of education.

 Experience in the Classroom: Early and Often